Wednesday is the middle of the working week, so to many, it’s the herald of the fast-approaching weekend.

 The astrological sign for Wednesday is the same as the astrological sign for the planet Mercury.

-In American Christianity, both Catholic and Protestant churches schedule studies, prayers or meetings on Wednesday nights.
-This is reflected in the sports calendar for many public American schools, with Mondays and Thursdays being nights for girls’ games and Tuesday and Fridays being nights for boys’ games, often avoiding Wednesdays altogether.
+In American Christianity, both Catholic and Protestant churches schedule studies, prayers, or meetings on Wednesday nights.
+This is reflected in the sports calendar for many public American schools, with Mondays and Thursdays being nights for girls’ games and Tuesdays and Fridays being nights for boys’ games, often avoiding Wednesdays altogether.

 On Wednesday, May 10, 1797, the first U.S. Navy Ship, the “United States,” was launched.

-There we have it folks, hopefully, these awesome facts will help you push through your hump day.
+There we have it, folks; hopefully, these astonishing facts will help you push through your hump day.